Chimtarga Pass

 chimtarga.jpeg

-2021 will probably be the best year for hiking through Chimtarga without walking on much snow, and therefor not needing crampons and an ice ax.
+2021 will probably be the best year for hiking through Chimtarga without walking on much snow, and therefor no need for crampons and an ice ax.
 You will, however, still need to worry about fresh snow, and that can happen at any time (whenever the current drought breaks).

 2022 update: A bizarre summer of unusual weather occurred in the mountains of Tajikistan, and in other parts of the country.
 Short intense rain storms occurred throughout the summer, as opposed to ending in late spring or very early summer.
 If this repeats in future summers, then do not consider later July and August to have the usual likelihood of little to no precipitation in the mountains.